 Learn the history of Ellis Island

-Chances are you may have had a family member come through the Island from another country to start a new life in America.
+Chances are, you may have had a family member come through the Island from another country to start a new life in America.
 Between 1892 and 1954, approximately 12 million immigrants passed through the halls of Ellis Island on their journey to a new life, a legacy that can still be felt throughout the Island.
-For many of these individuals, the journey by sea to America took weeks.
-When they landed on the Island, they provided their information, including their original name, age, occupation, and last place of residence, which was recorded.
+For many of these individuals, the sea voyage to America took weeks.
+When they landed on the Island, they provided their information, including their original name, age, occupation, and last place of residence, all of which were recorded.
 Today, you can experience what it was like for those who arrived on the Island and find information about your family story.
 Do you know someone who traveled to America during that time?
 Be sure to stop by the archives in the Family History Center to learn more about the histories of the people who walked these halls (and maybe find a few relatives).

 Sail to the Island on a ferry ride